mikedef/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4 and 5.
 Describe how you identified lane-line pixels and fit their positions with a polynomial:

-Next I identified where in the perspective transformed binary image that the lane line pixles were located by taking a histogram of the pixels in the image.
+Next I identified where in the perspective transformed binary image that the lane line pixels were located by taking a histogram of the pixels in the image.

 ![alt text][image9]

-First I identified where the lane line pixles where by looking at the historgam to show an approximate area to look for lane lines in the image.
-I was able to identigy all non zero pixels around the histogram peaks using the numpy function  `numpy.nonzero()`.
-Next I fit a plynomial to each lane using the numpy function `numpy.polyfit()`
+First I identified where the lane line pixels where by looking at the histogram to show an approximate area to look for lane lines in the image.
+I was able to identify all non zero pixels around the histogram peaks using the numpy function  `numpy.nonzero()`.
+Next I fit a polynomial to each lane using the numpy function `numpy.polyfit()`

 Next I performed a sliding window search to find the most likely positions of the 2 lane lines.